edmondscommerce/doctrine-static-meta/docs/Code-Structure.md

 ## Saver

 Each entity in DSM has an associated saver class (`[Entity Name]Saver` so entity `Client` would be `ClientSaver`).
 This class can be used to save and remove entities.
-Validation is handled by `SaverValidationListener`.

 ```php
 $client      = new Client();
 $clientSaver = new ClientSaver();